milesdredd/Miles-dots/README.md

 The script will:
 1. Install any missing applications (`niri`, `rofi`, `eww`) using `yay` or `pacman`.
 2. Back up any existing configuration files in your `~/.config` directory.
-3. Create symbolic links from this repository to the appropriate locations in your home directory.
+3. Copy the configuration files from this repository to the appropriate locations in your home directory.

 ## Usage

-Because this setup uses symbolic links, any changes you make to the configuration files within this repository will be applied immediately.
-You can edit the files here, and the changes will be reflected in your system's configuration.
+Because this setup copies the files, any changes you make to the configuration files within this repository will **not** be applied automatically.
+You will need to run the `install.sh` script again to apply any changes you make here.